balancer/docs-v3/docs/concepts/router/overview.md

 ) external payable returns (uint256 bptAmountIn);
 ```

-Removes liquidity from a pool via a single token, specifying the exact amount of tokens to receive.
-This operation causes price impact due to pool token balance ratios changing.
-The Vault should already have approved allowances for at least `maxBptAmountIn` for `pool`.
+Removes liquidity from a pool via a single token, specifying the exact amount of tokens to receive but only giving up to `maxBptAmountIn` of pool tokens in exchange.

 | Name               | Type          | Description   |
 | -------------      | ------------- | ------------  |